CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltridentityprotection/src/README.md

 ## Dependencies

-This package assumes that CrowdStrike Falcon data is being ingested into LogScale with the CrowdStrike FDR parser.
+You must have a subscription for Falcon Identity Protection in order to receive those event types.
+This package assumes that CrowdStrike Falcon data is being ingested into LogScale and parsed with the CrowdStrike FDR parser.

 ## Support